MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 * firstElementChild
 * childElementCount

-By using those properties we can only obtain the elements without obtaining other types of nodes.
+By using these properties of the *Element*, we can only obtain the element nodes without obtaining other types of nodes.

 #### 4.1 Find children using *firstElementChild*